As I write this first post for the Reconnection Club blog, we’re in the thick of the holiday season here in the U.S.

 - It ignores their stated or implied desire for distance.
 They don’t feel seen, heard or respected.

-- They interpret your invitation as meaning your needs are more important than theirs.
-And they hate that.
+- They might interpret your invitation as implying your needs (for connection) are more important than theirs (for distance).

 - It puts them in a position of having to be The Bad Guy, rejecting you again.
 Neither of you wants that.